Authentic Lessons for 21st Century Learning

 Ask participants to discuss this in their small groups.
 Request that they fill out the S-I-T Strategy section on the Note Catcher handout.

 When groups are finished discussing the strategy, reassemble as a whole group.
-Have groups to share their thoughts with the whole group.
+Have groups share their thoughts with the whole group.

 Summarize the discussion, highlighting that S-I-T can promote discourse because it provides students with a structure for content-centered discussions in which students share their thinking with their peers.
 They must make a claim and then support that claim with evidence and reasoning.
 This could be done both verbally and in writing.